pytorch/pytorch/functorch/docs/source/batch_norm.rst

 How to fix
 ----------
 All of these options assume that you don't need running stats.
-If you're using a module this means that it's assumed you won't use batch norm in evalution mode.
+If you're using a module this means that it's assumed you won't use batch norm in evaluation mode.
 If you have a use case that involves running batch norm with vmap in evaluation mode, please file an issue

 Option 1: Change the BatchNorm